 - Clear record of every transaction – such as copies of bills, invoices, transaction numbers, etc.

-- Maintain proof of fulfillment of each transaction- such as airway bill copies, signed delivery notes, proof of buyer rating the service well, etc.
+- Maintain proof of fulfilment of each transaction- such as airway bill copies, signed delivery notes, proof of buyer rating the service well, etc.

 - Ensure a smooth resolution experience for your customers that also includes faster shipping and easy refunds.